Guz-Ali/Dem-Profits/README.md

 # Dem-Profits

+Which function do you want to input?
+AR, MR, AC, MC
+If you have functions in, you can also look through them.
+SEARCH Find the best amount of products, best price, maximum profit.
+MAX You can quit by typing QUIT

+Input the formulas of average revenue (AR), marginal revenue (MR), average cost (AC), marginal cost (MC).
+Now you can use these functions on MAX.

-Find the best price and number of product to achieve maximum profits with your product through formulas. (use "max" for this)
+Find the best price and number of product to achieve maximum profits with your product through formulas. (use "max" for this) Select the formulas you want to use.

-By inputting the formulas of average cost and revenue, you can find the optimal price/expected cost for your product. (use "p", "c", "mr" or "mc" for this)

 Uses equilibrium logic from microeconomics.

 Logic of equilibrium: The maximum profit will be at the point where marginal cost and marginal revenue are equal to each other.
 Using this point (number of product) find revenue and cost, then find the profit.

 Given the formulas of Average Price and Average Cost, program finds the Marginal Price and Marginal Cost.
 (MR and MC can be manually given, too.)